A subject that has intrigued civilisation for years. What do you think of them?

 treat dream interpretation with caution.
 Above all avoid dream dictionaries or

-‘one meaning fits all’ like the plague.
+‘one meaning fits all’ interpretations.

 Some claim to have precognitive dreams, both at a personal level as well as predicting world events.
 Others have gleaned artistic insights from dreams.
 For example, the creature that we know as Frankenstein came to author Mary Shelley in a dream.
 Also the man who invented the sewing machine apparently got the idea from a dream where he was surrounded by bobbing swords.